SteveLTN/https-portal/README.md

 ### Logging configuration

-By default no Nginx logs are written.
-There are few options to set them up:
+By default no Nginx access logs are written, and error logs are written to stdout, which will be captured by Docker.
+There are few options to configure them:

 * Redirect error/access logs to stdout/stderr: